Cornell-RelaxML/QuIP/README.md

 ````

 Quantization methods include:
-- ldlq: runs the LDLQ algorithm (equivalent to OPTQ)
+- `ldlq`: runs the LDLQ rounding algorithm (we show its equivalence to OPTQ, providing a novel theoretical analysis)
-- ldlqRG: runs the LDLQ_RG algorithm with additional hessian-based hessian reordering, and further greedy updates, with `--npasses` controlling the number of passes over the weights
+- `ldlqRG`: runs the LDLQ_RG algorithm with additional hessian-based hessian reordering, and further greedy updates, with `--npasses` controlling the number of passes over the weights
-- gptq: runs OPTQ algorithm as implemented by its authors
+- `gptq`: runs OPTQ algorithm as implemented by its authors
-- allbal: algorithm to run greedy updates by themselves, with `--npasses` the argument controlling the number of passes over the weights
+- `allbal`: algorithm to run greedy updates by themselves, with `--npasses` the argument controlling the number of passes over the weights
-- ldlbal_admm: alternative algorithm which constraints the rounded weights to be sufficiently close to their original, giving a better theoretical bound.
+- `ldlbal_admm`: alternative algorithm which constraints the rounded weights to be sufficiently close to their original, giving a better theoretical bound.

 The `--incoh_processing` argument is a meta argument which sets the following flags `--pre_gptqH --pre_rescale --pre_proj --qfn b`.
 For more control into the pre and post processing, these arguments can be set individually.